 Who is affected by S. 640?

-Interior would oversee deposits into the affected tribal funds and help implement the corrected settlement funding structure.
+Would oversee the deposits into the three tribal funds and implement the corrected funding structure.

-Treasury would be affected because the bill authorizes additional fund deposits and requires waiver of certain Aamodt-related payments.
+Would process the authorized deposits and carry out the waiver of certain Aamodt-related payments.

 Congressional appropriators